nanocosmos/documentation-net/docs/cloud-frontend-v3/Dashboard_Alerting.md

 Determine if the alert message is self-explanatory.
 Often, the alert might provide clear insights into the issue and potential remedies.

 **2. Refer to the Documentation**:
-Always consult the [metrics documentation](../cloud/stream-alerting#steps-to-solve-alerted-issues) for a deeper understanding of the alert and the recommended corrective actions.
+Always consult the specific [alert code description](../cloud/stream-alerting.md#alert-codes) for a deeper understanding of the alert and the recommended corrective actions.

 **3. Troubleshoot the Alert**:
-If the problem persists or isn't evident, consider using our troubleshooting tools available on the [metrics dashboard](https://metrics.nanocosmos.de/).
+If the problem persists or isn't evident, consider using our troubleshooting tools available on the [metrics dashboard](https://metrics.nanocosmos.de/troubleshooting).

 :::tip Troubleshooting
 The troubleshooting page on the [metrics dashboard](https://metrics.nanocosmos.de/) helps to investigate stream or user specific metrics across the streaming experience from stream ingest to the playout at the enduser. <br/>